Amargosa Opera House and Hotel, Death Valley Junction, California

 Click any picture to enlarge.

 The entire town of Death Valley Junction is essentially one U-shaped building.
-The building includes a cafe (closed), post office, hotel, and the Amargosa Opera House.
+The building includes a cafe, post office, hotel, and the Amargosa Opera House.
 The Amargosa Opera House was previously an auditorium named Corkill Hall.
 The entire complex was built in 1923 by the Borax company and subsequently abandoned in the 1940s.

 Visit the Amargosa Opera House and Hotel web site.

 All written content of this web site is solely the editorial opinion of Jeffrey Sward.
 All images, graphics, and written content of this web site, including the html files, are creative products covered by copyright law.
-All content copyright Jeffrey Sward 1975-2008.
+All content copyright Jeffrey Sward 1975-2019.
 All rights reserved.
 No portion of this web site or its constituent elements may be reproduced in any form, by any means, without prior written permission.
 So there.